 BLOCK 10.
 Harvest Unit Number.
 A harvest unit is an area of timber harvest, defined and mapped by the harvester before cutting begins, having the same stumpage value area, haul zone, harvest adjustments and adjustment class.

 If not otherwise defined by the harvester before harvest, the harvest unit may be a Department of Natural Resources Forest Practices Application, or harvesting permit from a different public agency, or a public timber sale contract.
 A harvest unit may include more than one section, but may not overlap a county boundary.

 Assign a separate number for each harvest unit.
 The number must remain the same until harvest completion.
 A separate set of records must be maintained for each harvest unit.

 BLOCK 11.
 Harvest Adjustments make allowance for varying harvest conditions.
 Value adjustments relating to harvest volume per acre, logging conditions, thinning, damaged timber, and remote island are allowed against stumpage value rates.
-No harvest adjustment is allowed for Chipwood (CHW), Small Logs (SML), Western Redcedar Shakes & Shingle Blocks (RCS), Lodgepole Pine Posts (LPP), Douglas-fir Christmas Trees (DFX), or Pine Christmas Trees (PX).
+No harvest adjustments are allowed for Chipwood (CHW), Western Redcedar Shakes & Shingle Blocks (RCS), Western Redcedar Posts (RCP), Douglas-fir Christmas Trees (DFX), or True Fir Christmas Trees (TFX).

-The harvest adjustment schedule for SVAs 6 and 7 is listed in the following pages.
+The harvest adjustment schedule for SVAs 1, 2, 3, 4, 5, and 6 is listed in the following pages.

-- A. Harvest Volume Per Acre.
-The harvest volume per acre class is determined by the total harvest unit volume (excluding Chipwood and Small Logs) divided by the total harvest unit acreage.
+A. Harvest Volume Per Acre.
+The harvest volume per acre class is determined by the total harvest unit volume (excluding Chipwood) divided by the total harvest unit acreage.
 If the harvest unit is not finished within the reporting quarter, the average volume per acre class shall be estimated.
 If the actual volume per acre adjustment class for the entire harvest unit is not the same as reported for previous quarters, then the previous quarters must be amended to reflect the actual volume per acre class.
 Enter the average volume per acre in the "Volume" column.
 Enter the class number in the "Adjustment Class" column.
-Enter the dollar amount in the "Adjustment Amount" column. - B. Logging Conditions.
+Enter the dollar amount in the "Adjustment Amount" column.

+B. Logging Conditions.
 Determine from the definitions given in the Harvest Adjustment Tables on page 10 the class of logging condition in the harvest unit.
-Logging condition classes 1 through 3 are determined by the majority condition for the harvest unit.
+Logging condition class 1 and 2 are determined by the majority condition for the harvest unit.
 A separate Detail Page must be completed for each harvest unit.

-Logging condition class 4 for helicopter yarding applies only to the timber volume yarded from the stump to the landing by helicopter and is not a majority condition.
+Logging condition class for helicopter yarding applies only to the timber volume yarded from the stump to the landing by helicopter and is not a majority condition.
 If a harvested area is a mix of helicopter yarding and other types of logging conditions, a separate harvest unit and detail page is required.
-The helicopter adjustment does not apply to Special Forest Products, Chipwood, or Small Logs.
+The helicopter adjustment does not apply to Special Forest Products or Chipwood.
 Enter the class number in the "Adjustment Class" column.
 Enter the dollar amount in the "Adjustment Amount" column.